Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic rustic-style restaurants

 From Visso, Via Castelsantangelo drive to the Piano Grande di Castelluccio, a wildly beautiful meadow surrounded by the bare green Sibillini.
 Continue on to medieval Norcia well known for the extravagantly decorated cured pork and wild-bore shops [NB.
 Norcia has been hit by an earthquake in 2016, even though most of the city has not been seriously da.
 To go back follow signs for Spoleto which will lead you to E75.

 - You definitely need to stop for lunch in Visso at Trattoria da Richetta in Piazza Garibaldi 7.
 This simple family run restaurant offers the freshest river trout from the nearby river.
 Make sure to reserve in advance as soon as you arrive in Visso, this restaurant is popular with the locals and always full.
 Tel 0737 972033, closed Mon.

 From Assisi, drive on E75 initially direction Perugia-Florence, then Rome.
 Exit at Todi-Orvieto.
 The road to Orvieto is slow and windy, it is preferable not to drive it at night.

-In Orvieto park at Parcheggio di Foro Boario, a large underground parking lot located a few hundred meters before the city gate.
+In Orvieto park at Piazza Cahen or at Parcheggio di Foro Boario, a large underground parking lot located a few hundred meters before the city gate.